 The principal business address of the Company is 65 International Blvd.
-Suite 202, Toronto, Ontario M9W 6L9.
+Suite 103, Toronto, Ontario M9W 6L9.

 The Company's ability to continue as a going concern is dependent upon the need to both manage expenditures and to raise additional funds.
-The Company is experiencing, and has experienced, negative operating cash flows and has working capital deficiency of \$1,827,602 as at June 30, 2024 (December 31, 2023 working capital deficiency of \$2,155,556).
-The Company will continue to search for new or alternate sources of financing in order to continue development of its products.
+The Company is experiencing, and has experienced, negative operating cash flows and has a working capital of \$1,687,078 as at March 31, 2025 (December 31, 2024 working capital of \$1,721,198).
 These material uncertainties cast significant doubt on the Company's ability to continue as a going concern.